-How a Bill becomes an Act
+How a Bill, or proposed Bill, becomes an Act

 A Committee Bill is a Bill introduced by a committee.
 There’s a process to be followed before a Committee Bill can be introduced.